|Born||in Manhattan, New York City, New York, USA|

 |Height||5' 9" (1.75 m)|

 Mini Bio (1)

-Curtis continued to build up a show-reel by accepting any paying job, as he acted in a number of bit-part roles for the next few years.
-It wasn't until late 1949 that Tony finally got the chance to demonstrate his acting flair, as he was cast in an important role in an action-western, Sierra (1950).
-On the strength of his performance in this, Tony was finally cast in a big-budget movie, Winchester '73 (1950).
-While Tony only appears in this movie very briefly, it was a chance to for him to act alongside a Hollywood legend, James Stewart.
+Curtis continued to build up a show reel by accepting any paying job, acting in a number of bit-part roles for the next few years.
+It wasn't until late 1949 that he finally got the chance to demonstrate his acting flair, when he was cast in an important role in an action western, Sierra (1950).
+On the strength of his performance in that movie, Curtis was finally cast in a big-budget movie, Winchester '73 (1950).
+While he appears in that movie only very briefly, it was a chance for him to act alongside a Hollywood legend, James Stewart.

-As his career developed, Curtis wanted to act in movies that had some kind of social relevance, movies that would challenge audiences, so he began to appear in movies such as Spartacus (1960) and The Defiant Ones (1958).
-Tony was advised against appearing as the subordinate sidekick in Spartacus (1960), playing second fiddle to the equally famous Kirk Douglas.
-However, Curtis saw no problem with this as the had recently acted together in dual leading roles in The Vikings (1958).
+As his career developed, Curtis wanted to act in movies that had social relevance, ones that would challenge audiences, so he began to appear in such movies as Spartacus (1960) and The Defiant Ones (1958).
+He was advised against appearing as the subordinate sidekick in Spartacus (1960), playing second fiddle to the equally famous Kirk Douglas.
+However, Curtis saw no problem with this because the two had recently acted together in dual leading roles in The Vikings (1958).

 - IMDb Mini Biography By: James Briggs.